kaleidos-ventures/taiga/javascript/docs/workflows/angular/upgrade.workflow.md

 If you need to exclude a specific package add -x, `ncu -x rxjs typescript`.

+Don't update:

+node-fetch - it will break scripts/

 ## Check that everything works

 [] npm run start